kevinmel2000/gearkata/README.md

 RAILS_ENV=test bundle exec mutant -r ./config/environment --use rspec User
 ```

+## Usage ##

+Essentially Gearkata allows you to create lists of gear you need to bring along on whatever trip you're taking.
+This is a very simple concept, and Gearkata is equally as simple: to track your equipment you create a [GearList](https://github.com/senorprogrammer/gearkata/blob/master/app/models/gear_list.rb) and add [Items](https://github.com/senorprogrammer/gearkata/blob/master/app/models/item.rb) to it.
+If your trip warrants more than one list, you create an [Expedition](https://github.com/senorprogrammer/gearkata/blob/master/app/models/expedition.rb) to group your lists.

+**Example:** for a three-day camping trip you might create an expedition that has the following lists:

+* my backpack
+* food sack
+* toiletry kit
+* first-aid kit
+* camera bag

+Add to those the things you want to bring, check them off as you pack.
+Go on your trip.
+If you're really good at this, uncheck them from the list as you unpack to ensure you didn't lose anything.

 ## Contribution guidelines ##

 Code contributions are welcome!
 Fork this repo, make your changes in a